-Minorities panel to submit report to Centre on Jahangirpuri violence
+Minorities panel to submit report on Jahangirpuri violence to Centre

-Clashes erupted in the locality when a Hindu religious procession armed with guns and swords passed a mosque.
+Clashes erupted in the northwest Delhi locality when a Hindu religious procession armed with guns and swords passed a mosque.

-The National Commission for Minorities will submit a report to the Central government on the communal violence that took place in Delhi’s Jahangirpuri area on April 16 and seek necessary action, its member Syed Shahezadi said on Thursday, reported PTI.
+The National Commission for Minorities will submit a report to the Central government on the communal violence that took place in Delhi’s Jahangirpuri area on April 16 and seek necessary action, chairperson Syed Shahezadi said on Thursday, reported PTI.

 On Saturday, three processions were organised by the Bajrang Dal to commemorate the Hindu festival of Hanuman Jayanti in Jahangirpuri area of North West Delhi.
-Residents said that people in the processions were armed with swords and tridents, while videos also showed some of them wielding guns and shouting “Jai Shri Ram” slogans.
+Residents said that participants in the processions were armed with swords and tridents, while videos also showed some of them wielding guns and shouting “Jai Shri Ram” slogans.

 Violence broke out as the third procession passed a mosque.
-The police said Hindu and Muslim groups threw stones at each other during the last procession.
+The police said Hindu and Muslim groups threw stones at each other.
 At least 24 suspects have been arrested for the violence.

-At a press conference on Thursday, Shahezadi said the minorities panel has taken cognisance of the incident, adding that some of its members had visited the violence-hit area.
+At a press conference on Thursday, Shahezadi said some members of the minorities panel had visited the violence-hit area.

-If there is anything, then the commission will “surely recommend action” to the Centre, PTI reported.
+If commission said it will “surely recommend action” to the Centre based on its findings, PTI reported.

-When asked about the attacks on the minority community in Kashmir, she said that anyone who does something wrong, regardless of their religion, should be punished.
+When asked about the attacks on the Kashmiri Pandits in the Valley, she said that anyone who does something wrong, regardless of their religion, should be punished.

 “People from every religion are important to maintain peace in society,” she added, PTI reported.
 “The country cannot develop if there is development of Hindus only or Muslims only.
 The country will develop only when we all stay together and work by understanding each other.”